In addition to proper ventilation, understanding how to choose a respirator or dust mask will go a long way toward protecting your lungs and health.

-Respirators and dust masks aren’t all the same – there are different kinds to choose from, as well as a rating system for efficiency.
-At home and around the workshop, either a particulate filter (dust mask) or chemical cartridge respirator are likely to be all you’ll need.
+Respirators and dust masks aren’t all the same — there are different kinds to choose from, as well as a rating system for efficiency.
+At home and around the workshop, a particulate filter (dust mask) or chemical cartridge respirator should be all you’ll need.

-Particulate filters, including disposable dust masks, are the most common type of air-purifying device for home use.
+Disposable dust masks are particulate filters, the most common type of air-purifying device for home use.
 Particulate filters can be disposable or reusable with replaceable filters.
-They cover your nose and mouth and provide protection from airborne particles – including dust, mists, liquids, and some fumes – but not gases or vapors.
+They cover your nose and mouth and provide protection from airborne particles — including dust, mists, liquids and some fumes — but they don’t protect you from gases or vapors.

-Particulate filters are rated by the National Institute of Occupational Safety and Health (NIOSH) according to what, and how much, they filter out.
-The rating have both a letter and number:
+Particulate filters are rated by the National Institute of Occupational Safety and Health according to what, and how much, they filter out.
+The rating has both a letter and number:

 The most common rating for disposable dust masks is N95, which will filter 95% of airborne particles that are not oil-based.
 N95 covers most woodshop dust, allergens, and airborne diseases.
 Filters for painting are often rated R95, or higher to handle oil-based particles.